Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 https://landsat.gsfc.nasa.gov/stella/

-The following is an animation of the data aquired from STELLA-Q2 Spectrometer built by STS.
+The following is an animation of the data acquired from STELLA-Q2 Spectrometer built by STS, where STS is supplying a Jupyter Notebook with python code to be used as an example of how to display the data.
 >
 >![image](STELLA_color.gif)
 >